suika2engine/suika2/README.md

 ## Portability

-In a strict sense, Suika 2 runs on Windows, Mac, Android, Linux, FreeBSD and NetBSD.
+In a strict sense, Suika 2 runs on Windows, Mac, Web browsers, Android, Linux, FreeBSD and NetBSD.

 Suika 2 consists of platform independent part and hardware abstraction layer (HAL).
 The platform independent part is written in ANSI C. HALs are currently written in C, Objective-C and Java.